 - Led campus faculty in discussion of whether the School of Medicine should partner with DaVita Inc. as it develops a Phase 1 inpatient unit in the neighboring bioscience park.

-- Reviewed evaluation component of Colorado Clinial and Translational Sciences Institute (CCTSI). monitored social networking of CCTSI and principal investigators as a model for all Clinical and Translational Science Awards nationally.
+- Reviewed evaluation component of Colorado Clinial and Translational Sciences Institute (CCTSI), monitored social networking of CCTSI and principal investigators as a model for all Clinical and Translational Science Awards nationally.

 - Endorsed $2 million for Positron Emission Tomography - Computed Tomography (PET-CT ), $200,000 for genome sequencer and $150,000 for Standard Operation Procedures.

-- Initiated REDCap Database for CCTSI.
+- Supported initiation of REDCap Database for CCTSI.

 - Reviewed Research Retreat presentations/initiatives for the Dean, emphasizing those that would support translational research.

 - Reviewed access to library and on-line journals that are not available to Denver Health and Hospitals faculty or volunteer faculty.

 - Reviewed research activities of faculty in College of Nursing, School of Pharmacy, VA, and downtown UCD, and research support activities of University of Colorado Health and Children's Hospital Colorado, 2012-13.